Ralph-Cervantes/Olive/README.md

 ## Approach
-- Create a server to handle api requests, a background worker to automatically fetch and clean external data and populate the database.
+- To handle an unreliable external service, I dedided to create an api to handle api requests to the backend, a database to store the external service data, and a background worker to periodically fetch, clean and populate the database.
+The user will use the client to hit our endpoint that then queries the database to ensure reliability and performance.

 ## Usage:
 Ensure docker is installed before running